 Its combination of science and medical programs continues to uncover new cancer mechanisms that are turned into novel therapeutics, leading to unprecedented success in fighting many cancers.

-The center includes a lung cancer program that has a team of physicians dedicated to malignant pleural mesothelioma, a rare disease caused by exposure to asbestos.
+The center includes a lung cancer program that has a team of physicians dedicated to malignant mesothelioma, a rare disease caused by exposure to asbestos.

 - Dr. Julie Renee Brahmer, director of the Thoracic Oncology Program and co-principal investigator of the Johns Hopkins National Clinical Trials Network.
 She has been seeing mesothelioma patients for more than a decade